George Harris (actor)

-George William Harris (born 20 October 1949) is a retired British actor.
-His notable roles include Kingsley Shacklebolt in the Harry Potter film series, Captain Simon Katanga in Raiders of the Lost Ark, and Clive King in the BBC medical drama Casualty, where he was one of the original cast members.
+George William Harris (born 20 October 1949) is a retired Grenadian actor.
+His notable roles include Kingsley Shacklebolt in the Harry Potter film series, Captain Simon Katanga in Raiders of the Lost Ark, and Clive King in the BBC medical drama Casualty.
+He retired from acting in 2013.

+Life and career

+In 1972, he played the role of Caiaphas in the West End musical Jesus Christ Superstar.

+In 1981, he played Captain Simon Katanga in Raiders of the Lost Ark.
+He was one of the original cast members of Casualty, in which he played Clive King from 1986.
 He also played real-life Somali arms dealer Osman Ali Atto in the 2001 film Black Hawk Down.

+Between 2007 and 2011, he played Kingsley Shacklebolt in three films of the Harry Potter series: Order of the Phoenix and both parts of Deathly Hallows.
+His last new television roles were in 2012, including a supporting role in the Sky1 series Sinbad.

-Harris retired in 2013 and has not made any new appearances in film or television since.
+In 2013, he played the Abbot in BBC Radio 4's adaptation of Neil Gaiman's Neverwhere.
+Harris retired from acting in 2013 and has not made any new appearances in film or television since.

-Life and career

-In 1972, he originated the role of Caiaphas in the West End musical Jesus Christ Superstar.

-In 2013, he played the Abbot of the Black Friars in a BBC radio adaptation of Neil Gaiman's London fantasy Neverwhere.